h-shreesha/cube-assignment/README.md

   - `index.tsx`: The entry point for the React application.
   - `styles/`: Contains the Tailwind CSS configuration and global styles.

-## Additional Information about optimization
+## Additional Information about optimization implemented

     - The application uses React hooks (`useState`, `useEffect`) for managing state and side effects efficiently.

     - Used (` React.memo`, `useCallback`) to prevent unnecessary re-rendering.

-    - For the left side sidebar, implemented infinite scrolling feature so that data keeps on loading as we scroll improving the initial load time.
+    - For the left side sidebar, implemented Infinite Scrolling feature so that data keeps on loading as we scroll improving the initial load time.